1. Creating a Quiz

 NOTE: If you have created a quiz via the Tools menu in your course navbar, it will not appear in the content area of your course unless you add the existing quiz to a module or submodule.

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Content.Screenshot of Brightspace navbar with red callout around the Content option.
+Screenshot of Brightspace navbar with red callout around Content.

 6. In the Add Activity pop-up window, select the quiz you want to add to the module/submodule.

-NOTE: The quiz will now appear as a link in your module or sub-module.
+The quiz will now appear as a link in your module or sub-module.

 Adding Questions to your Quiz